Jchow2/python-market-segmentation-analysis/README.md

 python src/classification_model.py
 ```

-The results, including visualizations and data analysis, will be generated and saved in the appropriate directories.
+The results, including visualizations and data analysis, were generated and saved in this github repository.

 ---